WafflesRVeryNice/Time_Switch/README.md

 ## Trivia
-This mod took approximately 20.5 hours to make (recorded 20:22:29) across 5 almost consecutive days
+This mod took approximately 20.5 hours to make functional (recorded 20:22:29) across 5 almost consecutive days

 \+ 2:22:52 - eating a waffle to celebrate and writing comments & credits